MSc in Agrobiology

-International students make up roughly one-third of each class, providing students with international knowledge and perspectives.
-Students can network with their peers from other countries and learn about different environments – both academic and agricultural environments.
+International students make up roughly one-third of each class, providing students with international knowledge and perspectives and the possibility to learn about different environments – both academic and agricultural.
 Because agriculture industries and environmental impacts are international, it is natural to include different national perspectives in discussions about these topics.

 Denmark is an ideal place to study agriculture because of its huge food production industry, extensive agricultural research, and strict environmental regulations.
 International students will have a chance to learn from leaders in sustainable food production, and Danish students can learn about conditions outside Denmark.

-Most students who complete this programme find employment with an advisory company in relation to primary production.
-Other careers for which graduates will be prepared include feed or supply, developing new plants, plant protection, teaching, and working with authorities to develop or enforce industry regulations.
+Most students who complete this programme find employment in the private sector as advisors or in research and development.
+Other career possibilities include feed or supply, developing new plants, plant protection, teaching, and working with authorities to develop or enforce industry regulations.

 “The Agrobiology MSc lets you fine-tune your study programme through the electives you choose.
 This means that each newly qualified agrobiologist has a unique study profile, and I think this puts you in a very strong position in the labour market.
 My study programme gave me a specific theoretical knowledge of livestock and crop production, which is a solid foundation for the skills I use in my current job.”